Xaralampos-Makridhs/PHP-Course/README.md

 - `10-arrays/`: Working with different types of array
 - `11-forms/`:Simple forms and XSS.
 - `12-superglobalvariables/`:Super Global Variables in PHP.
+- `13-cookiesandexamples/`:Cookies in PHP and example with COOKIES and POST

 ---